What is it?

 HTTP: HyperText Transfer Protocol – is the system for transmitting and receiving information across the internet.

 HTTPS: Secure HyperText Transfer Protocol – developed for all authorization and secured transactions.
 It’s the same as HTTP but offers an extra layer of security.

 Should I care?

 Apart from the obvious – “I do not want my data being stolen” Google has been pushing security for a while.

-Up until now there was thought to be a ranking advantage (minor) for a site with SSL, however, in addition to this advantage Google has now started formally warning visitors about sites that it considers “insecure”.
+There is generally acknowledged a ranking advantage for a site with SSL.
+This has now been exacerbated by Google formally warning visitors about sites that it considers “insecure”. (those without ssl)

 The formal benefits of SSL?